DigitalPasts/DigitalPasts.github.io/docs/events.md

 *	Copyrights vs. opening and sharing our sources.
 *	Intensive small learning workshops on the implementation of digital humanities tools.

 We would like to thank all participants for their fascinating talks and workshop sessions.
-A summary of the talks and workshops with abstracts can be viewed in the [following link](/file_links/Abstracts_conference_2020.pdf).
+A summary of the talks and workshops with abstracts can be viewed in the <a href="/file_links/Abstracts_conference_2020.pdf" target="_blank">following link</a>.